-(b) Approval of a plan shall be based on whether the 80% of the PDPs in the plan that are subject to supervisor approval are consistent with the educational needs of the school and/or district and whether the plan is designed to enhance the ability of the educator to improve student learning, and is based on evidence that it contributes to increased student achievement and growth.
+(b) Professional development activities shall be identified by the educator and supervisor during the development of, and review of, the Individual Professional Development Plan in order to better support student achievement.
+Approval of a plan shall be based on whether the 80% of the PDPs in the plan that are subject to supervisor approval are consistent with the educational needs of the school and/or district and whether the plan is designed to enhance the ability of the educator to improve student learning, and is based on evidence that it contributes to increased student achievement and growth.
 A supervisor may consider whether the plan requires an educator to earn PDPs regularly throughout the five year period when evaluating a plan.

-(c) The supervisor and educator may determine that the same individual professional development plan will be used to satisfy both 603 CMR 44.00 (educator license renewal) and 603 CMR 35.00 (educator evaluation).
+(c) Supervisor approval is not required for the PDPs required to renew any additional licenses not used by the Educator at the time of the approval of the Professional Development Plan.

+( d) Educators working in Massachusetts public schools must obtain initial approval of their professional development plans pursuant to 603 CMR 44.05 (1) within three months of issuance of the license to be renewed.

-(d) Approval of individual professional development plans shall not be unreasonably withheld.
+(e) Approval of individual professional development plans shall not be unreasonably withheld.
 In the event that a plan is rejected by a supervisor, teachers and other educators who report to the principal may seek review of the denial from the superintendent of schools, principals may seek review from the school committee chairperson, and superintendents may seek review from the Department.
 An educator may then seek additional review from the Department, according to the provisions of 603 CMR 44.10.

 (2) A supervisor shall review each individual professional development plan at least every two years.
 A supervisor shall review the professional development plan of any educator new to the district or school within three months of the educator's beginning employment in the new position.
 A supervisor may require an educator to amend the plan or may withdraw approval for a plan that had been previously approved, provided, however, that any PDPs that were earned consistently with an approved plan shall be deemed approved in applying for license renewal.
 Any PDPs that are earned prior to the approval of a plan may be subject to disapproval, if in the opinion of the educator's supervisor, the PDPs are not consistent with the educational improvement goals of the school and/or district.